 Facilities and environment

-Situated on the eastern side of the city campus, the Law School offers you a great sense of community and has everything you need as a law student: newly refurbished lecture theatre, computer cluster, seminar rooms, and a dedicated law library.
+Situated on the eastern side of the city campus, the Law School offers you a great sense of community.
+It has everything you need as a law student:

-The student common room is a great place to relax and catch-up with fellow students and as our academic and support staff are all based in the same building, you'll find it easy to seek advice whenever you need it.
+The student common room is a great place to relax and catch up with fellow students.
+As our academic and support staff are all based in the same building, you'll find it easy to seek advice whenever you need it.

 We also have a dedicated mooting room, which provides the perfect environment to develop your advocacy skills.

-You will also be assigned a peer mentor – a fellow student who can help to ensure that the transition from school/college to university, as well as the transitions between different years at university, are as seamless as possible.
+A fellow student will also be assigned as your peer mentor.
+They will help ensure that the transition from school/college to university, as well as the transitions between different years at university, are as seamless as possible.

-Student mentors act as a source of guidance for advice on everything from how to get the most out of lectures and the library, to how best to enjoy Newcastle as a city.
+Student mentors will give you guidance on everything from how to get the most out of lectures and the library, to how best to enjoy Newcastle as a city.

 The Newcastle LLB will give you a diverse range of skills that will prepare you for a number of careers.
-Our graduates are sought after by a range of high-profile employers and 97% of graduates from Newcastle Law School were in employment or further education within 6 months of graduating*.
+Our graduates are sought after by a range of high-profile employers.

-Many of our graduates go on to qualify as solicitors or barristers, with some choosing to enter private practice and others joining organisations such as the Civil Service, local authorities or large companies.
+Many of our graduates go on to qualify as solicitors or barristers.
+Some choose to enter private practice.
+Others join organisations such as the Civil Service, local authorities or large companies.

 Join our successful alumni